Coligny calendar: The notations IVOS and SINDIV IVOS

 The term IVOS 'festival' (Note: Thurneysen (1899) suggested IVOS means "festival", although the etymology is obscure.
 The word ivos is also the Celtic word for "yew" – Rhys (1910), cf. Ivo, īwaz, and Zavaroni suggested a meaning of "(con)junction", but neither meaning has found wide support.) occurs in several runs of days of between three and nine days each, considered to mark each day of a festival.
 In all but two cases these festivals run from the end of one month into the beginning of the next.
 Four of these IVOS runs break the year into four-quarters, just as the four main Celtic festivals do in historic times, only here they are centered on Day 1 every three lunar months, rather than Day 1 of every three solar months as today.

 There are also three other IVOS festivals on the calendar.

-The term SINDIV IVOS 'this day a festival', occurs only three times – DUM 2a, SIM 9, and AED 25.
+The term SINDIV IVOS 'this day a festival', occurs only three times – DVM 2a, SIM 9, and AED 25.
 These three special festival days must indicate something of exceptional importance in the year.